fdut/apic/security/Google3rdPartyProvider/README.md

 - Open the Weather Provider API and scroll down to Security Definitions.
 Click the + button and select OAuth.

-- Enter the name Google-oauth-third-party.
-In the Introspection URL field, enter the url to access to your utility API:
+- Enter the name **Google-oauth-third-party**.
+- In the Introspection URL field, enter the url to access to your utility API:

 	```https://<hostname>/<org>/<catalog>/utility/third-party-oauth/introspect/google-microservice```